 Learn More About Achilles Bursitis

-Achilles or retrocalcaneal bursitis is a common running injury that afflicts many runners we have seen at the San Diego Running Institute.
+Achilles or retrocalcaneal bursitis is a common running injury that afflicts many runners we have seen at the San Diego Running & Sports Injury Clinic.
 It is often confused with achilles tendonitis and therefore has become a chronic condition.
 The runner will usually describe pain in the achilles region, behind the ankle that hurts severely if the achilles tendon is “pinched” between two fingers.

 Learn More About Achilles Tendonosis/Tendonopathy/Tendonites